PaulNovack/PHP-ZeroMQAsyncSQLRepRepl/README.md

 This implements a ZeroMQ server that can recieve SQL queries from ZeroMQ messages and process them in threads using PHP Parallel extension in threads.

-Clients send a Unique Identifier with a query that the client can later recieve the results.
-This allows clients to send sql calls to be executed in a non blocking manner.
+PHP Clients send a Unique Identifier with a query that the client can later recieve the results.
+This allows clients to send sql calls to be executed in a non blocking manner and retrieve the results later on after they have executed and there are results.

 In the example client.php script.
 There are 1000 sql selects with a random 1 to 5 second delay.
 They are sent to the PHP ZeroMQ server and then the results are retrieved for each unique query identifier and then the client exits.